How to Confidently Read and Understand Animal Names

 20. Zebra

-• Description: Zebras are herbivorous mammals known for their distinctive black-and-white striped coats.
+• Description: People recognize zebras as herbivorous mammals with distinctive black-and-white striped coats.
 They are native to Africa and live in herds.

 • Usage: “The zebra grazed on the grasslands, its stripes blending with the shadows of the trees.”